 With this feature, you can use the phone as a calculator.
 The calculator provides the basic arithmetic functions; addition, subtraction, multiplication, and division.

-- 1. Enter the first number using the numeric keys. - Enter the operation for your calculation by pressing the # key according to the illustration on the display.
-The \ key is used for the decimal.
-The # key can also be used to create brackets. - Enter the second number. - 4.
-To view the result, press the 2 key.
+- 1. Enter the first number using the numeric keys. - 3.
+Enter the second number. - 4.
+To view the result, press the \overline{ok} key or the = soft key.

-Repeat steps 1 to 4 as many times as required.
+Repeat steps 1 through 4 as many times as required.